gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fog.md

 {{{example url="../webgl-3d-fog-distance-based.html" }}}

 So far all of our fog has used a linear calculation.
 In other words the fog color gets applied linearly between near and far.
-Like many things in the real world fog apparently works expotentially.
+Like many things in the real world fog apparently works exponentially.
 It gets thicker with the square of the distance from the viewer.
-A common equation for expotential fog is
+A common equation for exponential fog is

 ```glsl
 #define LOG2 1.442695